Nonclassical traits in multi-copy state discrimination: Comparing different measurement strategies for double trine

 The most restricted form of local adaptive strategy is when only one bit of classical communication is allowed.
 We show that even in this scenario, the double trine ensemble yields higher success probability than the classical protocol.

 The protocol starts with Alice making the $\sigma_x$ measurement.
 Let us denote $q_i(a)$ as the updated prior probability of $\varrho_i$ based on the measurement outcome of Alice, $a$.
 Alice's measurement outputs outcomes $a\in \{+,-\}$ from the measurement $\{\ketbra{+}, \ketbra{-}\}$.
 The updated priors are \bea q_1(+)=\frac{1}{3}, q_2(+)=\frac{1}{6}(2+\sqrt{3}), q_3(+)=\frac{1}{6}(2-\sqrt{3}) \eea and \bea q_1(-)=\frac{1}{3}, q_2(-)=\frac{1}{6}(2-\sqrt{3}), q_3(-)=\frac{1}{6}(2+\sqrt{3}) . \eea Bob then chooses the optimal measurement based on the updated priors.
 By using semidefinite programming (SDP), we find that the success probability $P$ using this strategy is now \bea P^{AD_1}_{CGU}(3,2) \geq P \approx 0.8976 \eea which is higher than the optimal success probability in classical theory, $\frac{5}{6}$.
 We remark that numerically it can be shown that the optimal success probability with one-bit of classical communication lies in $0.8976 \leq P^{AD_1}_{CGU}(3,2) \leq 0.9050$ \cite{Dutra_2026}.
 Furthermore, in \cite{Dutra_2026} it was also shown that for the non-adaptive strategy we have $0.8079 \leq P^{NAD}_{CGU}(3,2) \leq 0.8509$.
 Thus, for $NAD$ strategies it is no longer clear if we can beat the optimal bit success probability.

-Furthermore, our numerical results suggest that with fixed measurement strategy qubit is no better than bit.
+Next we will take a deeper focus on the fixed measurement strategy in qubit as it is the most straightforward way to compare the power of qubit to bit.